 Applicant Screening Policies and Procedures

 Complete Application (From every adult and co-signer): Each applicant must submit an individual application with proper references.
 Joint applicants may provide joint references.
 A non-refundable application fee is required from every person age 18 or older who will be residing in the rental unit, regardless of familial status.
-Incomplete applications will not be processed and will be held in a secure, deferred electronic file until completed.
-If the application is not processed, the fee will not be processed.
+Incomplete applications will be processed, however, applicants will be provided a list of any missing items/information.
+If applicant does not provide missing items/information within the timeframe provided, application will be declined and the application fee will not be refunded.
 We will accept the first qualified applicant(s).

-Identification: Applicants must provide a social security number, and government issued identification, which includes a photo.
+Identification: Applicants must provide a social security number, and current government issued identification, which includes a photo.

-Prior Rental History: Rental history of current and previous landlords and references from unbiased/unrelated sources are required.
+Prior Rental History: A minimum of two years rental history from current and/or previous landlords and references from unbiased/unrelated sources are required.
 If we are unable to verify your prior rental history, your application may be denied.
+Five year eviction-free history is required.
+Past-due balances will be grounds for denial.
+Two or more notices for non-payment of rent within one year will result in denial of the application.
+Rental history reflecting negative comments will result in denial of the application.

-Sufficient Income/Resources: Your income and/or financial resources must equal at least three times the monthly rent.
-If there is more than one applicant, the income and resources of all applicants may be combined.
-Employment must be verified by presenting a recent paycheck stub or W-2 form.
-Your employer may be contacted to obtain a reference.
-If you are self-employed, you must provide income tax documents from the most recent tax year to verify your income.
-Other sources of income funds available will be considered if the applicant can provide sufficient documentation.
-For Section 8 applicants, the amount of assistance will be considered part of income.
-Bank account balances may be used as financial resource qualification with proper documentation and proper balance to rent ratio.
+Sufficient Income/Resources: Your household income and/or financial resources must equal at least three times the monthly rent.
+Employment must be verified by presenting 60-days of recent paycheck stubs.
+Your employer will be contacted to verify employment and income.
+If you are self-employed, you must provide income tax documents from the most recent tax year to verify your income as well as three recent bank statements.
+Applicants with verifiable housing assistance must meet income qualification based on their portion of the rent.
+Bank account balances may be used as financial resource qualification with proper documentation and proper balance to rent ratio based on the term of the lease.

 Number of Occupants: In accordance with ORS 90.262, Manager has adopted a maximum occupancy rule of no more than two people per bedroom.